Kale Pasta Salad

 sliced red onion in a bowl of ice water.

-Slice ½ of a red onion.
-If red onion is a bit too strong for you, you can soak it briefly in ice water to take the sharp edge off.
+Prep the other salad ingredients: Slice ½ of a red onion.
+If red onion is a bit too strong for you, you can soak it for 10-15 minutes in ice water to take the sharp edge off.

 Sliced grape tomatoes